xcart/xcart-docs/_pages/kb_en/modules/ShopperApproved/configuration.md

 ![settings.png]({{site.baseurl}}/attachments/ref_3otm3RBq/settings.png)

-There you'll be given an option either to sign up for Shopper Approved or to connect manually with an exisiting account.
+There you'll be given an option either to sign up for Shopper Approved or to connect manually with an existing account.

 ![settings-page.png]({{site.baseurl}}/attachments/ref_3otm3RBq/settings-page.png)